SafaHbb/QuickDraw_Sketch_Classifier/README.md

 | ResNet18  | 0.9167   | 0.9218    | 0.9187 | 0.9184   |
 | ConvNeXt  | **0.9500** | **0.9548** | **0.9526** | **0.9507** |

   <br><br>

-🔸This chart shows that ConvNeXt achieved the best overall performance across all four metrics: accuracy, precision, recall, and F1 score.
+- 🔸 This chart shows that ConvNeXt achieved the best overall performance across all four metrics: accuracy, precision, recall, and F1 score.
 🔸AlexNet and ResNet18 also performed very well, with similar high scores across all metrics.
 🔸On the other hand, CNN and LeNet showed weaker results, particularly in recall and F1 score, indicating more frequent misclassifications or imbalance in prediction confidence.
 <p align="center">